 All buildings should provide a durable enclosure, thermally comfortable interior, good indoor air quality and energy-efficient operation.
-These measures can largely be met through an airtight building fabric with adequate controlled ventilation and continuous insulation to address thermal bridging.
+These measures can largely be met through an airtight building envelope with adequate controlled ventilation and continuous insulation to address thermal bridging.
 This fundamental approach represents a step-change in how most Australian buildings – of all types – are currently designed and constructed.

 This note provides strategies to reduce thermal bridging within a building's structure and achieve a high-quality airtight envelope.
 The note also considers the critical synergies between airtightness and effective ventilation for optimal indoor environment quality.

-Key words: airtightness, condensation, controlled ventilation, insulation, thermal bridging.
+Key words: Airtightness, condensation, controlled ventilation, insulation, thermal bridging.